hanymragab/plans2025-resources/README.md

 ## Overview

-This repository provides supplementary material for the paper, including images, code, and datasets demonstrating the results discussed in the publication.
-Below are the visualizations of the road test trajectories referenced in the paper, located in the `/imgs` folder.
+This repository provides supplementary material for the papers, including images, code, and datasets demonstrating the results discussed in the publications.
+Below are the visualizations of the road test trajectories referenced in the papers, located in the `/imgs` folder.

 <div align="center">